Murder accused threatens sessions judge in UP's Muzaffarnagar | Law-Order

 - India

-An additional district sessions judge was allegedly threatened by an accused in an abduction and murder case here, police said on Wednesday.
-The court of judge Sandeep Gupta had on Tuesday reserved its judgment in a case against accused Amit Jain.
+An additional district sessions judge was allegedly threatened by the son of a complainant who wanted the court to convict the accused in an abduction and murder case here, police said on Wednesday.
+The court of judge Sandeep Gupta had on Tuesday reserved its judgment in the case.

-In a complaint filed by Gupta's wife, Niru Aggarwal, it was alleged that the accused entered their government residence and threatened the family with dire consequences if the judgement was not in his favour.
+In a complaint filed by Gupta's wife, Niru Aggarwal, it was alleged that Amit Jain had entered their government residence and threatened the family with dire consequences if the judgement delivered in his favour.

 According to police, a case was registered against Jain under sections 452 (trespass), 387 (putting person in fear of death or grievous hurt), 353 (assault), 506 (criminal intimidation) of the Indian Penal Code at the Civil Lines Police Station.
-The family has demanded police security.
+The family of the judge has demanded police security.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)